nek28/Misc/README.md

-# hello-world
+# Miscellaneous
-Hello!

-My name is the most amazing of names in this entire universe and so I am blessed to tell you of it.
+Some random pieces of code that I would need for some particular task.